hakant/hakant.github.io/source/index.markdown

 comments: false
 sharing: false
 footer: true
 description: I'm Hakan.
-A software engineer, web enthusiast, rock guitar player, traveller and an expatriate living in the Netherlands.
+A software craftsman/architect, web developer, electric guitar player, traveller and an expatriate living in the Netherlands.
 ---

 <h2 class="title">I'm Hakan</h2>

-A software engineer, web enthusiast, rock guitar player, traveller and an expatriate living in the Netherlands.
-I love fast cars and whiskey - never together though.
+A software craftsman/architect, web developer, electric guitar player, traveller and an expatriate living in the Netherlands.
+I love fast cars and whiskey - although never at the same time ;)

 I’ve graduated from <a href="http://www.sabanciuniv.edu/en/" target="_blank">Sabanci University</a> with a "Computer Science & Engineering" bachelor's degree in 2005.
-Since then I've been building software for various <a href="{{ root_url }}/portfolio">companies & projects</a>.
-Over the past years I've been particularly interested in Microsoft .NET stack and the tools around it but in recent years things are changing within our industry.
-Different technologies live together side by side as it has never been before.
-Open source and freedom of choice is the king.
+Since then, I've been building software for various <a href="{{ root_url }}/portfolio">companies & projects</a>.
+Over the past years I've been particularly interested in Microsoft .NET stack and the tools around it but in recent years I started growing interest in Javascript, both as a back-end and front-end language.
+These days I'm spending a lot of time with [node.js](https://nodejs.org/en/) and client side frameworks like [AngularJS](https://angularjs.org), [React.js](https://facebook.github.io/react/) and [Aurelia](http://aurelia.io).

 I moved to Amsterdam around 7 years ago and I'm currently working at <a href="http://www.niposoftware.com/" target="_blank">NIPO Software</a>, building the next generation data collection platforms for market research companies.

 <h2 class="title">I'm working on a couple of projects</h2>
 <br/>
 >Always have a side project.
 <a href="http://www.scotthyoung.com/blog/2011/01/07/day-jobs-vs-side-projects/" target="_blank">There are many reasons why.</a>

+* **Hackathon Planner** I'm looking for excuse projects to use and improve my node.js skills.
+At NIPO Software we're organizing hackathon events a couple of times a year to have fun and create interesting things that we can benefit from.
+I'm planning to create a web app that can ease the planning phase of these hackathons.
+The ingredients will be [node.js](https://nodejs.org/en/), [expressjs](http://expressjs.com), [Aurelia](http://aurelia.io) and [ES6 Javascript](http://es6-features.org).

-* **A new Startup - Ottobytes:** For more than a year me and two of my colleagues are working on a startup.
+* **Ottobytes:** For more than a year me and two of my colleagues are working on a startup.
 We're building a product focused on market research.
 It's name is Kiwi.
 Visit the <a href="http://www.ottobytes.com/" target="_blank">
 Ottobytes Website
 </a> for more information about the company and its product Kiwi.
 I've also written two blog posts about it so far. <a href="{{ root_url }}/blog/2014/11/01/building-kiwi/">Building Kiwi</a> and <a href="{{ root_url }}/blog/2014/12/08/kiwi-updates-and-first-demo/">Kiwi - Updates & First Demo</a>.
 Take a look at them if it sounds any interesting.
 I'm learning a lot from this whole experience, both technical and non-technical.